Ship sinking in China puts focus on captain's role

 In April 2012, 78-year-old Zhang Lin was gasping for air on an Eastern Star voyage bound for Wuhan, according to a statement on the China Water Transport Website, which is governed by the Ministry of Transport.

-Captain Zhang Shunwen called the Wuhan Yangtze River maritime traffic control center, asking them to open a channel that would allow him to berth quickly.
+Captain Zhang Shunwen called the Wuhan Yangtze River maritime traffic control centre, asking them to open a channel that would allow him to berth quickly.

 The ship arrived 15 minutes faster than normal, “buying valuable rescue time”, the statement said.